AniketKumar2500/Csq-Programming-Language/README.md

 >endmain

 ## Builtins Modules
-* numcq.csq is a module which can be used in datascience and the simple use of array.
+* numcq.csq is a module which can be used in datascience and the simple and advance uses of array.
 * builtins.csq is the core module which allows the basic and advance operations to performed.
 * syntax.csq is the syntax module which is linked to compiler.
 * Regex.csq is a module which can do operations releted to Regular expression.